-In its relationship with shareholders, the Board of Commissioners plays a role in safeguarding the interests of shareholders by providing advice on significant issues faced by Bank Mandiri.
+In carrying out corporate governance, the Board of Directors is supported by the Corporate Secretary and various committees tasked with providing advice and recommendations related to the policies and directions of shareholders by providing advice on significant issues faced by Bank Mandiri.
 All members of the Board of Commissioners have successfully completed a fit and proper test conducted by the Financial Services Authority (OJK).
 In accordance with applicable laws and regulations, the members of the Board of Commissioners at Bank Mandiri do not concurrently serve as Directors.
 To carry out its duties, the Board of Commissioners is assisted by the following committees: